Gudrun Dahl

 Gudrun Dahl (born 3 April 1948 in Enskede, Sweden) is a Swedish social anthropologist.
 She grew up in Stockholm and Gothenburg.
 Since 1989 she has been a professor at Stockholm University, and is currently a professor emerita.
 Her current research interests lie in "[m]oral arguments in environmental work."
+In the Fall of 1992, Dahl was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Professor Dahl has published several books, including Having Herds: Pastoral Herd Growth and Household Economy and Suffering Grass: Subsistence and Society of Waso Borana.

 She is the daughter of the Swedish geographer Sven Dahl (1912–1979), who himself was the son of the Swedish professor Carl G. Dahl, a pomologist, and Sven's wife, the genealogist Olga Dahl.
 Her brother, Östen, is also a professor emeritus at Stockholm University, where he teaches linguistics.